hoshomoh/All-Countries-Counties-For-WooCommerce/README.md

 == Description ==

-All Countries Counties For WooCommerce is a plugin that automatically pre-populate your WooCommerce state fields to allows customers select from preconfigured states rather than typing it in manually
+All Countries Counties For WooCommerce is a plugin that automatically pre-populate your WooCommerce state fields to allows customers select from preconfigured states rather than typing it in manually.

+= Supported Countries =

+* United Kingdom
+* Nigeria
+* Chile
+* Kenya

 == Installation ==